 8.2.
-Topography, physiography, drainage, and vegetation
+Topography, Physiography, Drainage and Vegetation

 The contract areas occupy a generally rugged terrain with elevations ranging from about 500 to around 1300 meters above sea level.
-The terrain is characterized by deeply incised, V-shaped River channels with dendritic to radial drainage patterns in an early mature stage of geomorphologic development.
+The terrain is characterized by deeply incised, V-shaped river channels with dendritic to radial drainage patterns in an early mature stage of geomorphologic development.
 Some geomorphologic features in the area indicate some structural controls.
+The active mining area is located at the headwater portions of Masara River, the most dominant drainage system in the municipality of Maco.